-By far the most common question we get from customers who are considering installing Central Air Conditioning is what it will cost to operate it in the Edmonton Area.
+By far the most common question we get from customers is how much does it cost to run central air conditioning?

 The formula for calculating the exact cost can be fairly intimidating but the following Laymans rule of thumb will provide you a budgetary amount that will only be slightly higher or slightly lower once the bills start coming in.

 Steps to determine central air conditioning running costs

 Determine the Amperage of your unit.
 For a 13 SEER unit which is the most common in Edmonton – a 2 ton unit is typically 17 amps, a 3 ton unit 19 amps and a 4 ton unit 21 amps.